Books for Teens Who Read Below Grade Level

 Association of Children’s Booksellers Best Book

-With both a girl protagonist and a male friend, this short multicultural chapter book transport the reader to a small village in Bangladesh where 10-year-old Naima tries to help her ailing father with his rickshaw business only to discover that her talent as an artist might be the key to a better future.
+With both a girl protagonist and a male friend, this short multicultural chapter book transports the reader to a small village in Bangladesh where 10-year-old Naima tries to help her ailing father with his rickshaw business only to discover that her talent as an artist might be the key to a better future.

 Odyssey 3 Ways

 Stickman Odyssey by Christopher Ford